SonamWelekar/NLP_ADHD/README.md

 # Technologies used:

-The Jupyter notebooks and python files needed are generated and executed using Jupyter Lab on the Google Cloud console.
+The Jupyter notebooks and python files needed are generated and executed using JupyterLab on the Google Cloud console and using GPU.

 # Machine Learning algorithm used: